This site requires a more recent version of Adobe Flash Player to function properly.

 DirecTV is the second largest Pay TV service provider (behind Comcast) and the largest Direct Broadcast Satellite service provider in the U.S. Despite the competition from telcos and cable providers who provide bundled offerings, DirecTV has been able to perform well and gain share in the past.
-However we now expect the share to remain stable.
+We expect the share to remain stable and climb slightly.

 We considered the following factors for this forecast:

 - Promotional offers, marketing and relationships with telcos are likely to help

 - DirecTV, alongside with its competitor Dish Network, has engaged in aggressive promotional offers such as offering free HD programming in the past.
 The company is likely to continue to resort to such offers occasionally in the future in order to stay competitive.

 - Moreover, DirecTV has also formed distribution partnerships with companies such as AT&T, Verizon, CenturyLink and ViaSat.
 This enables the company to provide bundled offerings to stay competitive.